 Of course, Michael Kirby would no doubt acknowledge these differences and probably defend the analogy through saying that it captures the overall environment of these ‘camps.’
 The problem is that, even if this caveat were explicitly stated, the Holocaust analogy nevertheless carries an excess of ideological meaning that is beyond the simple caveats that ‘the scale is smaller’ and ‘the purposes are different.’
 The same is true of the more empirically accurate Gulag analogy that has deep propaganda-related ideological meanings in the West; suggesting DPRK conditions are “even harsher” than the Gulag (COI: 743) leaves only the Holocaust analogy to fill the void.
 The point is, even if the limitations of the equivalency are recognized, there is no other mental analogy to sew together the imagery that is presented, so sympathetic laymen readers will probably fall back into a ‘horrors between the Gulag and Holocaust’ frame.

 One criticism of this dissertation might be that it uses the Holocaust as a strawman, whereas an analogy to the Soviet political detention facilities would be more appropriate.
 The simple response is that Holocaust analogies are much more salient than Gulag analogies.
 While DPRK detention centers are more often called ‘Gulags’ than ‘concentration camps’ in the general discourse, Western discourse clearly favours analogies between Hitler and the Kims much more than Stalin.
 Michael Kirby’s post-Commission lectures, and defector appeals to American Congress, have strongly emphasized Holocaust imagery with barely a mention of the Gulag.
-In COI testimonies, there were several spoken references to the Holocaust, concentration camps and Auschwitz (such as Kim Young Soon’s statement “Auschwitz is better than the political prisons in North Korea”).
+In COI testimony, there were several spoken references to the Holocaust, concentration camps and Auschwitz (such as Kim Young Soon’s statement “Auschwitz is better than the political prisons in North Korea”).
 There is only one reference to the Gulag, by Ahn Sock Mo, which clearly equivocates with the Holocaust: “The gulags in the Soviet Union and Auschwitz have disappeared…” In fact, the Gulag and the Holocaust are already arguably seen as comparable environments in popular American media, such that a comparison to the Gulag would require substantial prior deconstruction before comparisons could have critical potential.

 The COI formally concludes that political detention centers amount to enslavement because the conditions of confinement “effectively destroy the juridical personhood of the victim” (COI: 1048-49).
 This is a much more realistic allegation than the finding of extermination below.
 By COI estimates (80,000 – 120,000), about 0.32 - 0.48 percent of the DPRK population is currently in a political detention facility.
 In justifying the extraordinary nature of the DPRK violations against political prisoners, one should consider the status of the “juridical personhood” of the bottom 0.5 percent of comparable Asian countries, such as India, Pakistan, Indonesia, Myanmar, Laos, Cambodia, or Bangladesh.
 This should include those deemed politically hostile by their government, including prisoners, those facing extreme discrimination related to ethnicity, religion, caste or sexual preference, trafficked persons, and so on.
 Being at the bottom of the social hierarchy of these countries, especially in regions affected by a military state of exception, may result in a significant decline in life expectancy.
 It may also result in similar conditions said to constitute enslavement by the COI: forced labour, captivity, cruel treatment or abuse, severe malnutrition, fear of physical and sexual violence, control over people’s autonomy and lack of freedom of movement, control over fertility, and violence related to maintaining security (COI: 1048).
 NGO “Walk Free” recently published statistics indicating about 0.5 percent of the entire world’s population is currently enslaved, including 1.14 percent of the Indian population (BBC 2014).